ollywarren/laravel-go-cardless/README.md

 # Laravel Go Cardless
-A Laravel 5.5 Wrapper for the Go Cardless PHP CLient Library.
-This package provides simple elegant access to the Go Cardless PHP CLient API from across the Laravel Application.
+A Laravel 5.5 Wrapper for the Go Cardless PHP Client Library.
+This package provides simple elegant access to the Go Cardless PHP Client API from across the Laravel Application.

 The included helper method makes accessing the underlying methods as easy as: